vgpass/Crowdfunding_ETL/README.md

 We used both option 1 and option 2 to create the contact dataframe, the dataframe contains column name “contact_id”, “first_name”, “last_name”, “email”. campaign.csv was first cleaned from crowdfunding.xlsx and the dataframe contains column name “cf_id”, “contact_id”, “company_name”, “description”, “goal”, “pledged”, “outcome”,“backers_count”, “country”, “currency”, “launched_date”, “end_date”, “category_id”, “subcategory_id”.

 # **Comments and Thoughts**

+Jonathan : Building an ETL pipeline is key to facilitate data analysis, without this pipeline, we wouldn't be able to clean up the data and load it into a database for effective analysis.
+The most interesting part of this project was the fact that we can use either Python dictionary methods or regular expressions to extract and transform the data.

+Patricia : I think the most interesting part of this project for me is seeing the additional ways that data can be sort of dismantled and then restructured in a better way.
+I noticed that through this process, it became easier to relate certain parts of the data to others.
+The extraction and transformation process was interesting because although it was challenging, the result made it worth the work, which was a well-integrated dataset and table that is functional, clean, and easy to understand.

+Vincent : I was fortunate to have a great group to work with.
+Collaboration was outstanding.
+Everyone contributed and it was apparent that we all had different strengths.
+Communication was key, and we made good use of Slack to keep each other apprised of our progress.
+Even with different schedules, we all managed to complete the various sections.
+I was really impressed with the amount of collaborattion and cooperation.